stephen-ravelo-ucalgary/ensf338_lab04/ex7.md

 ### Question 2

-To optimize, we can instead iterate through the list starting from the head and do a head insertion each time instead, which should result in a time complexity of $O(n)$.
+To optimize, we can use a pointer starting from the head that can simply be set to the next node each iteration and do a head insertion instead.
+This will result in a time complexity of $O(n)$.